PROCESS & MEDIUMS

-Alcohol Ink is a relatively new, acid-free, alcohol-based medium, which can be extremely vivid or subtle in color in Constance’s creative hands.
-Totally self-taught, she makes and blends batches of ink colors specifically for each painting.
-Constance has come up with unique non-porous surfaces to paint on, such as aluminum, poly-carbonate, and on top of encaustic paintings.
-She then uses compressed air to manipulate the ink into her unique colorful curvilinear forms.
-The delicate dance of 'when and where' to move or add the ink is a very important process in all of her paintings since there is limited time before it evaporates and dries, which causes it to either blend or have ridges.
+Alcohol ink is a relatively new paint medium, it is acid-free and has an alcohol base, which can be extremely vivid or subtle color in Constance’s creative hands.
+Totally self-taught, she blends batches of ink colors specifically for each painting.
+Constance uses non-porous surfaces to paint on and compressed air instead of a brush, to manipulate the ink into her unique colorful curvilinear forms and patterning.
 Ventilation is vital in her studio and she wears a respirator while working too.

-Encaustic paint is a beeswax and tree resin paint medium.
-I use a multitude of electric skillets as my painting palettes to melt and blend the encaustic paint, which I apply with brushes or metal trowels onto wooden boards.
-I use a hand held blowtorch to fuse and manipulate each of the layers and use sculpting tools to create texture throughout.
-Also, I use encaustic paint as a textural gesso of sorts under some of my alcohol ink paintings.
-And lastly, I incorporate other mediums for surface effects, such as shellac and gold or silver leaf.
-Ventilation is vital in her studio and she wears a respirator while working.The results are uniquely stunning!
+Encaustic paint is a beeswax, tree resin, and pigment medium, which needs to be heated to work with.
+Constance uses a multitude of electric skillets as her painting palettes to melt and blend the encaustic paint, which she applies with brushes or metal trowels onto wooden boards.
+She uses a blow-torch to fuse and manipulate each of the layers and sculpting tools to create texture throughout.
+And lastly, she incorporates other mediums for surface effects, such as shellac and gold or silver leaf.
+Ventilation is vital in her studio and she wears a respirator while working too.

 In 2017, sculpture works were reintroduced back into her schedule, it had been five years since she closed her sculpture studio to focus on her encaustic painting.
 A move to a new studio has combed her painting studio, a sculpture studio and art salon of her work.
 Look for sculpture coming to the website soon.